CtrlK

 Conciseness

-Mostly efficient with useful code examples, but includes some unnecessary patterns Claude already knows (basic error states, empty states are standard React patterns).
-The bullet-point best practices at the end partially repeat what's already shown in the code examples.
+Mostly efficient with useful code examples and a concise table, but includes some patterns Claude already knows well (basic error states, empty states, skeleton loaders are standard React patterns).
+The 'Best Practices' section largely restates what's already shown in the code examples above it.

 2 / 3